Appearance

 - Select the nodes you want to encapsulate

-- Right-click → Wrap in Subgraph
+- Right-click → Wrap in Subgraph, or press Ctrl/Cmd + G

 - The selected nodes are moved inside a new subgraph node